SQream/sqream_docs/first_steps.rst

    1 row

+.. _filtering_results:

+**Filtering Results**

-Filter results by adding a :ref:`WHERE<where>` clause and specifying the filter condition:
+You can filter results by adding a ``WHERE`` clause and specifying the filter condition, as shown in the following example:

 .. code-block:: psql